h0tcatSub/Vector76/README_EN.md

 - Bitcoin nodes that only you are connected to
   - This is configurable in bitcoin.conf with connect=127.0.0.1
+  - I think it's a good idea to add the listen=0 parameter to bitcoin.conf.

 **This is just a tool to make double spending.
 Therefore, the attacker needs to prepare Bitcoin.**
+**Please change the address and wifi private key used for the experiment depending on the type of network of the node you are setting**

 - Now set up a node so that submitblock can send.
-Also, **Please change the address and wifi private key used for the experiment depending on the type of network of the node you are setting**
+Also,

 In other words,
 - If you want to use testnet, you need a testnet wallet and node.